orbisgis/lczexplore/docs/articles/joss/paper.md

 The `groupLCZ` function allows the user to specify the LCZ types one wants to group together, the names of the new resulting categories and their corresponding colors.
-One can then feed `compareLCZ` these new groups,  setting `repr="alter"`, and specify desired levels and colors.
+One can then feed `compareLCZ` function these new groups,  setting `repr="alter"`, and specify desired levels and colors.

 ![Grouping of LCZ types into larger categories \label{fig: Grouping of LCZ types into larger categories}](fromBrutToGrouped.png)

-### Import and explore categorical variable (other than LCZ)
+### Import and explore categorical variable (other than LCZ classifications)

 The workflow of comparison of LCZ maps can be used for any pair of maps of categorical variables, under certain limitations :